openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 #.
 If that evaluation completes normally, then the value of the right-hand
    operand is converted to the type of the left-hand variable.
    In that case, the result of the conversion is stored into the variable.
-   A compile-time error occurs if the type of the left-hand variable is readonly array while the converted type of the right-hand operand is a non-readonly array.
+   A compile-time error occurs if the type of the left-hand variable is readonly array, while the converted type of the right-hand operand is a non-readonly array.

 .. index::